jobergner/backent-cli/README.md

 ```
 This way we can provide only the necessary methods for each kind of anyOf type.

-Alongside the anyOf types that get created we generate reference containers of these types. any types have setter methods to replace the current contained child element with a different one.
+Alongside the anyOf types that get created we generate reference containers of these types. any types have setter methods to replace the current contained child entity with a different one.
 Eg the type `anyOfPlayer_ZoneItem` owns the `.SetPlayer()` and `.SetZoneItem()` methods which both delete the current child, and create a new one.
 This however causes problems when you are dealing with references of any types, as a setter method would delete the current child.
 being able to call the setters on these references makes no sense.
 This is why any types have ref wrappers, which are created just before `Get()` is called on the reference.
 These wrappers exclude the
 setter methods.